Icinga/icinga2/doc/3-monitoring-basics.md

 This part of the Icinga 2 documentation provides an overview of all the basic monitoring concepts you need to know to run Icinga 2.
-Keep in mind these examples are made with a linux server in mind, if you are using Windows you will need to change the services accordingly.
+Keep in mind these examples are made with a Linux server in mind.
+If you are using Windows, you will need to change the services accordingly.
 See the [ITL reference](7-icinga-template-library.md#windows-plugins) for further information.

 ## <a id="hosts-services"></a> Hosts and Services